-- The markers must be constructed of lead so as be radiopaque. - Students must place markers on all projections within the collimated light field to indicate the correct side. - Mismarking an image can have serious implications, including mistreatment, misdiagnosis, as well as legal ramifications. - Students must avoid placing markers beneath anatomy of interest or lead shielding or over the ID plate. - Every radiographic image submitted for final competency must demonstrate the student's own marker correctly placed. - Digital markers will NOT be accepted on final competency images.
+- If students use markers not provided by the program, the markers must be constructed of lead so as be radiopaque.
+In addition, the markers must be tasteful in nature, so as not to offend anyone (not political, inappropriate, offensive in nature). - Students must place markers on all projections within the collimated light field to indicate the correct side. - Mismarking an image can have serious implications, including mistreatment, misdiagnosis, as well as legal ramifications. - Students must avoid placing markers beneath anatomy of interest or lead shielding or over the ID plate. - Every radiographic image submitted for final competency must demonstrate the student's own marker correctly placed. - Digital markers will NOT be accepted on final competency images.